 If necessary we give the puppy Bordatella vaccine.
 We would prefer not to give this to very young puppies and wait until they have reached their homes.
-However, older puppies and puppies exposed to group situations will be given Bordatella (Kennel Cough vaccine> Each puppy will have a vet exam before they leave us.
+However, older puppies and puppies exposed to group situations will be given Bordatella (Kennel Cough vaccine) Each puppy will have had a vet exam before they leave us.
 This is between five and six hundred dollars worth of Veternary care.

 We have the puppies in our den after they leave the whelping room which is next to our bedroom.
 Puppies are always with us and our other dogs.

 We introduce each puppy to a crate with a buddy.
 They spend the night together until they are happy with the arrangement and then we separate them so that each puppy has begun to sleep in his own crate.

 Each puppy is microchipped and we send the forms to you so you can have his chip linked to your family’s information.
 The microchip is in a format to be used in Canada, the US and Europe.

 We welcome families here and love it when they visit us and come pick up their puppy.
 We then can go through puppy training excersises with the puppy and family.